axmolengine/axmol/README.md

   4. After cmake finishes generating, you can open the xcode project at ```build``` folder and run cpp-tests or other test targets.
   5. Notes
-     - **The code signing is required to run the ios app on your device, just change the bundle identifier until the auto manage signing is solved**
+     - **The code signing is required to run the ios/tvos app on your device, just change the bundle identifier until the auto manage signing is solved**
-     - **axys only provides armv7, arm64, x86_64 prebuilt libraries for ios**
+     - **axys only provides armv7, arm64, x86_64 prebuilt libraries for ios/tvos**

 ### New Project
 - Cpp: `axys new -p org.axys1.hellocpp -d D:\dev\projects\ -l cpp --portrait HelloCpp`